Buffett says 'sprawl' is good, but may not be good enough

 MORE ACQUISITIONS

-Buffett still wants Berkshire to make acquisitions in the $5 billion to $20 billion (12.96 billion pounds) range.
+Buffett still wants Berkshire to make acquisitions in the $5 billion to $20 billion range.
 And purchases could be even bigger if he teams with partners, such as Brazil's 3G Capital.

 That firm bought the rest of Heinz and got $3 billion from Berkshire to help its Burger King unit buy Canadian donut chain Tim Hortons, creating Restaurant Brands International Inc.